By Ty Hagler | 4 Minute Read

 Persuasion: Overselling the product concept makes it LESS believable.
 Descriptions of the product should be persuasion-neutral, use active voice, and clearly articulate the solution and benefit being offered.

 Context: Each product concept should use the same illustration style across the study.
 When evaluating a series of concepts, respondents will pick up on subtle changes to the context and color choices that may influence their feedback.
-Avoid using superfluous context ques such as furniture or room staging that do not directly contribute to the concept in question.
-Concept reviewers may latch onto the context ques - positively or negatively - and bias their feedback accordingly.
+Avoid using superfluous context cues such as furniture or room staging that do not directly contribute to the concept in question.
+Concept reviewers may latch onto the context cues - positively or negatively - and bias their feedback accordingly.

 Objectively presenting an idea without sounding like a salesman is no small feat, but it is a crucial step to establishing trust between yourself and those who are being presented to.
 It was mentioned recently in a Trig article on public speaking that it benefits your ease of mind to remember that the audience wants you to succeed.
 A crucial consideration into giving your best possible showing is to ensure that no one else is getting special attention that others aren't.
 We all have concepts we are biased towards, that we want to be chosen over others.
 That's only natural, of course!
 However, the goal is to select the ideas which will best serve the needs of the customer, not our own egos.